Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 |

-For much more details on how to use DDP, please see the :ref:`DDP Optimizations <ddp-optimizations>` section.
+For more details on how to tune performance with DDP, please see the :ref:`DDP Optimizations <ddp-optimizations>` section.

 Dataloaders
 ^^^^^^^^^^^